 Today on Stay Paid, Mario discusses his journey, from hustling in Brooklyn’s competitive rental market to working with expired listings and FSBOs in California.

 - When working with expired listings, it’s important to exercise patience and understand the pain points of customers.

 - When you don’t try to book an appointment right away, you’ll stand apart from all the agents who do.

 - Hosting an open house for a FSBO is a way to offer value and build a relationship, while connecting with buyer leads.

 Q: Introduce yourself to our audience.

-Before I was a REALTOR®, I had a decade of experience in digital and social media marketing.
+Before I was an agent, I had a decade of experience in digital and social media marketing.
 I have a background in building websites, and I’m a big geek when it comes to that stuff.

 Currently, I’m in the middle of creating a course for New York City real estate agents who want to make money doing rentals.

 Q: Why did you move from Brooklyn to California?